ancantu/SCICLD2019/docs/kubernetes/kubernetes.md

 Kubernetes is an orchestration tool that allows management of conainers across multiple nodes.

-First we'll install it on our instance using Ansible.

-## Single-Node Kubernetes on a Jetstream Instance using Ansible

-After running this playbook hopefully you will have a viable 1-node Kubernetes deployment.

-Requires Ubuntu 18 + Docker Jetstream image.

-Run as user (not root):

-    ansible-playbook ansible-kube-playbook.yml
+## Overview

+* Pod: smallest deployable unit
+* Deployment: multiple pods
+* Service: expose a pod or deployment to network
+* Volume: attach storage to pod
+* ConfigMap: store strings for files for pods to use
+* Secret: encrypted configmap

+...many more

+## Kube install

-Once it is finished, you can check that everything is up:
+Once ansible has finished ( [Ansible](ansible.md) ), you can check that everything is up:

     kubectl get all --all-namespaces